-As concerns over climate change, plastic pollution, and habitat loss continue to grow, it’s becoming abundantly clear that change lies ahead for the world as we know it – either be design or by disaster.
-And despite our planet’s well publicized (and brief) respite as a result of the economic slowdown caused by the pandemic, there’s not much optimism among environmentalists.
-As of August 23rd, in fact, humanity has already used up nature’s budget for 2020, according to calculations from the Global Footprint Network.
+As concerns over climate change, plastic pollution, and biodiversity loss continue to grow, it’s becoming abundantly clear that change lies ahead for the world as we know it – either by design or by disaster.
+And despite our planet’s brief respite as a result of the pandemic, there’s not much optimism among environmentalists.
+In 2020, humanity had already used up the sustainable quota for natural resources by August 23, according to calculations from the Global Footprint Network.
 Referred to as Earth Overshoot Day, it’s an annual acknowledgement that we’ve been using up our biological resources faster than nature can regenerate them, and we’ve being doing so since 1971.
 At our current rate, it requires 1.6 planets to support humanity’s demands on Earth’s ecosystems.
 Admittedly, such reflection can be daunting.
 So with that in mind, here are eight practical choices you can make as a craft beer drinker (many of which can be adapted for other consumer decisions) to do your part in minimizing your impact on the environment.

 Buy Local, and Drink Draught

 The single biggest thing you can do to be an eco-friendly beer drinker is to choose hyper local brands (those brewed within 100 miles or less) whenever possible.
 Why encourage all that use of fossil fuels and emissions for deliveries from far off breweries, a concept referred to as food miles (or in this case, beer miles), when you can choose from so many amazing options being brewed near you?
 “Just like humans, who rack up a big carbon footprint when they travel anywhere, our [beer] can rack up some mileage too,” says Sustainable America.

 Frequent Your Local Brewery, Preferably on Foot